Home

 Before we begin, let’s provide a few brief definitions behind some of the terms you will see frequently but may not completely understand.
 This will better aid you in selecting the best health coverage that fits your situation.

 DeductibleDeductibles are the big one.
 They are the amount you will pay out of pocket before your insurance coverage kicks in.
-Aetna has deductibles between $0 and $7500, depending on the plan you choose.
+For 2024, Aetna has deductibles between $0 and $8390, depending on the plan you choose.
 Deductibles are based on the calendar year and refresh each year.
 They are also a primary figure that determines how much you will pay overall.
 The higher your deductible, the lower your premium; the lower your deductible, the higher your premium will be.
 The deductible is broken down into two parts:

 Individual: This is the per-person deductible.